Image: Kenny Scharf paints mural with high school students, "Hope." The John and Mable Ringling Museum of Art.

 (I wrote this post on December 1, 2010.)

 Today is Day Without Art (DWA) and World AIDS Day.
 It is a ripe opportunity to have conversations with your children about this disease.
-It's an opportunity to practice what we might say to people with serious illness.
+It's an opportunity to practice how and what we say to people with AIDS or any other serious illness.

 Twenty years ago I led a team of museum educators and community members at the John and Mable Ringling Museum of Art in Sarasota, Florida to create the museum's first event for DWA.